Maddison Gabriel: Gold Coast Fashion Week

 Gabriel was 12 when she was named the official face of Australia's annual Gold Coast Fashion Week in September 2007 being chosen ahead of models 15 years her senior.
 Child protection groups raised protests over the 12-year-old's participation.
 Several public figures, including then-Prime Minister John Howard, Anna Bligh, who was Premier of Queensland at the time, and Federal Opposition Leader Kevin Rudd, raised concerns over Gabriel's age.
 Gabriel's mother, Michelle Gabriel, later requested an apology from Howard and Rudd for their comments regarding her daughter, and stated that the family was not making money from Gabriel's modelling ventures.

 Modeling

 Gabriel was signed by agency Ugly People as the prize for being named as the face of the Gold Coast Fashion Week.
-She later signed with Tamblyn Models, who became her "mother" agency.
+She later signed with Tambly Model Management, who became her "mother" agency.
 Following the Gold Coast Fashion Week, Gabriel generated interest from many international modeling agencies including Chadwick's and Ford Models, but signed with Elite Models in July 2008 with the support of Tamblyn Models.
 She has since signed with Storm in London and Fashion in Milan and is now represented by Dally's in Brisbane and Chic in Sydney.

 She has since appeared in editorials in Elle, Dolly, Creme, Girlfriend, Rush, Limewire, Looks Book, Muse, and Bridesmaid.